greenelab/knowledge-graph-review/content/response-to-reviewers.md

 >The authors review how knowledge graphs can be applied in the context of biomedical applications.
 I found the review to be well-written, highly organized and informative.
 I have no substantial suggestions and recommend acceptance.

+**Thank you.
+We appreciate the positive feedback on our manuscript.

 >Minor suggestions which can be fixed by authors in the editorial process:

 > - Table 1: What is the organizing principle behind the order of the databases?
 Would it be better to order them alphabetically?